jedda/Counterpart/README.md

 *	 -h		:	display help.

 ####Example
-/Users/jedda/Development/Deployment/GitHub/Counterpart/counterpart.sh -s "/" -d "/Volumes/Bootable Clone" -e "/etc/counterpart\_exclude"
+counterpart -s "/" -d "/Volumes/Bootable Clone" -e "/etc/counterpart\_exclude"

 This example will clone a bootable copy of the live Mac OS X system to a disk at /Volumes/Bootable Clone, whilst excluding any file patterns defined in /etc/counterpart_exclude.